 Group queries can also be used to find out which participants belong to a certain demographic group—for example, Who are the participants from Riverside and Mountain View?

-Find files or nodes that are associated by a relationship.
-For example, which files or nodes are associated by a relationship with water quality?
+Find files or codes that are associated by a relationship.
+For example, which files or codes are associated by a relationship with water quality?

 Under Relationship Criteria select: